nycksw/ocd/README.md

 ## Why Not Stow/dotbot/chezmoi?

 Those tools add dependencies and complexity.
 This approach uses only Git.
-It's simpler and more portable.
+It's simpler, more portable, and you already know how to use it.

+Critics of this approach usually say something like, "But you might accidentally commit secrets or even YoUr wHoLe hOmE dIreCtoRy!"
+Well, that's why I added the world's biggest gitignore file to flag secrets and the pre-commit hook to flag humongous commits.
+In practice I found those scenarios to be pretty rare, anyway.
+Occasionally I get a false-positive from the ignore file and have to `-f` it, but that's really it.

+If you are familiar with Git it all feels very natural and those safeguards make it pretty hard to screw things up.

 ## Security

-Always review scripts before running them.
+Always review [scripts](ocd-install.sh) before running them.
 Consider forking/cloning this repository and using your own copy.

 ## Credits